-NOTE: Jeff and I have retired and have closed the
+NOTE: Jeff and Paul have retired and have sold the

 Elegantly restored 3 story 1876 Victorian Mansion with period furnishings